I am drowning in email, and I don't know what to do.

 I started the day with 30 emails, and now I have 250?
 How is this even possible?
 (True story)

 Creating filters helped a wee-bit since many were automatically send to the appropriate folder on my server.
 However, without filters I am confident there would be many more than 250 messages to address.

 Even with the auto-filing filters, I still have to remember to seek out those filed emails, and read them.
-Many are messages that are directly related to subscriptions so they can wait – but it's not a flawless process and some false-positives have taken place.
+Many are messages that are directly related to subscriptions so they can wait – but it's not a flawless process, and some false-positives have taken place.
 Confession: I rarely do this because… reasons.
 I forget and of course, lack of time.
-I can’t remember the last time I felt like I had time to even pick up a book!
-But I digress.
+I can’t remember the last time I felt like I had time even to pick up a book!
+However, I digress.

-My next step was to create unique email addresses meant for messages like subscriptions, personal messages, and other miscellaneous junky-types in an effort to keep them out of my important work-related inbox.
+My next step was to create unique email addresses meant for messages like subscriptions, personal messages, and other miscellaneous junky-types to keep them out of my important work-related inbox.
 Funny enough, the filed emails arrive more frequently and faster than any other type of message.